shivam9296/7Lclub/README.md

-# techclub
+# 7Lclub
-A portal that provides direct links for best unpaid courses available online for learning various subjects and skills.
+A cool portal for geeks.